-If your house lacks order you might be wondering how to declutter your home.
-Getting rid of unwanted items and organizing once and for all is a daunting task – but it’s always well worth the effort when your home and storage solutions function like a well-oiled machine.
-Not only does it help your day-to-day flow but it also helps to improve your overall mindset and wellbeing.
+If your apartment is giving you a headache — you might be wondering how to declutter your home.
+Getting rid of unwanted items and optimizing your space is daunting — but it’s always well worth the effort when your home and storage solutions function like a well-oiled machine.
+Not only does it help your day-to-day flow better, but I find it also improves my mental health and well-being.

-Antsy to start decluttering your own space?
-We spoke to a handful of decluttering and organizing experts to get their best insights on exactly how to declutter your home as efficiently as possible so that you can implement the most efficient organization ideas around, for zen-like surroundings.
+R2G?
+I spoke to a handful of decluttering and organizing experts to get their best insights on exactly how to declutter your home as efficiently as possible so that you can implement the most efficient organization ideas around, for super-chill surroundings.

-1. A timer: get a stopwatch (opens in new tab) or use your phone's application
+- A timer — get a stopwatch or use your smartphone's app

-3. Acrylic storage: see your stuff with these bins (opens in new tab)
+- Acrylic storage — see your stuff with these clear bins

-4. A label-making machine: Cricut Joy (opens in new tab) is our fave
+- A label-making machine — Cricut Joy is our fave

-5. A small printer: digitize your paper docs
+- A small printer — digitize your docs

-6. Recycling bags: for paper, plastic, and reusable materials (opens in new tab)
+- Recycling bags — for paper, plastic, and reusable materials

 1. Start with your hallway

-Not all furniture needs to be so 'in your face'.
+Not all furniture needs to be so 'in your face' either.
 So if you want a subtle way to scoot away your stuff, look to under the stair ideas.
-Unless your visitors are very close relatives they shouldn't be wandering into this space...
+Unless your visitors are very close relatives they shouldn't be wandering into this space anyway.
+Hello, personal space.

 2. Set a proper time duration for the activity

 That being said, Giuroiu suggests you make sure to allocate a proper time window for decluttering.
-Organizing a bathroom might take as little as half a day if you're not a product junkie and know how to keep your bathroom cabinets tidy.
+Organizing a bathroom might take as little as half a day if you're not a skincare queen and generally keep your bathroom cabinets tidy.

 A whole weekend, on the other hand, might not be enough for larger places like a home office or when organizing a closet.
 Set your expectations early and make sure that you do not do things in a hurry because you might not be able to declutter properly if you are pressed for time.
 You could also try the 15-minute declutter method, which will allow you to do a little bit each day.